theturtle32/drunken-octopus-marlin/README.md

 This firmware is for users who want the very latest firmware and features for their existing printers and **are willing to take the risks associated with running development firmware**.
 It is also for people who are tech savvy and want to experiment with custom and unusual configurations.

+## How can I flash Drunken Octopus to my printer?

+Use the [Drunken Octopus Firmware Tool], a quick, easy-to-use tool for finding and flashing firmware to your printer!

 ## Where can I find information about upgrading my printer?

 If you have a pretty good idea of what you want to do, a good place to start is the [wiring guide] for *Drunken Octopus* Marlin.